Author's note: Writing is my passion, and if I don't pursue it, my life won't mean much. At 85,336 words and... Show full author's note »

 “How old you have grown,” said a voice, cruelly familiar.
 He heard this voice in his nightmares, heard it joke and plead, laugh and scream.

-“Brother?” he called, searching the darkness.
-Blinded no longer, his sight came rushing back, opening his eyes to a scene from his oldest memories.
-His childhood home, complete with the tree on the hill and the smoke rising from the chimney.
+It was his childhood home, complete with the tree on the hill and the smoke rising from the chimney.
 He could see him now, a clean, dully glowing figure.
 “You’re still so young.
-How can this be…” he trailed off, taking in every detail of the man before snapping his head away.
-“This is wrong.
-I’m sorry, but you must leave.
-It isn’t right for you to be here, brother.”
+How can this be…” He trailed off, cherishing every detail of the man before he tore his gaze away.
+“No, this is wrong.
+You must leave.
+I’m sorry, but it isn’t right for you to be here, brother.”

-“And just where do I belong, brother?” the figure asked, face contorting into a scowl, full of hate and anger.
-The scene disappeared, showing the dark passage once more, lit only by the growing fury of the spirit.
+“Where do I belong, then?” the figure asked.
+Its face contorted so suddenly it was like a slap.
+The spirit scowled at him, full of hate and anger.
+The scene disappeared to show the dark passage once more, lit only by the growing fury of the spirit.
 “In your hell, is that it?
 Do I belong with the rest of your demons, brother?”

 The old man gritted his teeth.
 He hated this part, and the familiar face only made it worse.
-He didn’t need much light for this; he dropped to his knees, pulling the chalk fragment from his sleeve.
-The symbols flowed from his hand like water in a stream, memorized through pure repetition.
+He didn’t need much light for this; he dropped to his knees and pulled a chalk fragment from his sleeve.
+The symbols flowed from his hand like water from a fall, memorized through pure repetition.
 The muscles of his hand knew what to do, and he let them take over as his mind became more and more clouded with the rage of the beast screaming before him.

 Finally, it was finished.
 He couldn’t see the script, but he knew by heart every curve and line of the drawing.
-The old man clapped his hands on the ground next to it, feeling the warmth spread from the ground to his fingers, up his arms and to his shoulders…
+The old man clapped his hands down on the ground next to it, feeling the warmth spread from the ground to his fingers, up his arms, and to his shoulders.

-A sharp, freezing shock clapped down, stopping the power in its tracks.
+A sharp, freezing shock sliced through him, stopping the power in its tracks.
 He looked up, quivering.

-What might have once been his friend and kin held his gaze fiercely, staring farther and farther down.
+What might have once been his friend and kin held his gaze fiercely, staring farther and farther into him.

-“Not that easily, brother,” the voice said, creeping into his veins, farther and farther… “You belong with me.”
+“Not that easily, brother,” the voice said, creeping into his veins.
+“You belong with me.”